polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 in our database.
 Combining
 validators with explicit **[.arguments]** declarations, and making sure your arguments are declared with the correct type, ensures that no malicious data can be sent into your endpoints.
-[Read more about validators here](/documentation/magic.lambda.validators/)
+[Read more about validators here](/documentation/magic.lambda.validators/).

 ## Raw SQL

 If the above _"semantic SQL slots"_ doesn't serve you, Magic and Hyperlambda also allows you to supply _"raw SQL"_, allowing you to execute any arbitrary SQL, towards any of your database types.
-To use these lots you'd probably want to check out your database specific adapter, but a list of its MySQL versions can be found below.
+To use these lots you'd probably want to check out your database specific adapter, and your vendor's SQL dialect, but a list of its MySQL versions can be found below.

 * __[mysql.execute]__ - Wraps the `DbCommand.ExecuteNonQuery` method
 * __[mysql.scalar]__ - Wraps the `DbCommand.ExecuteScalar` method
 * __[mysql.select]__ - Wraps the `DbCommand.ExecuteReader` method

+In addition some database adapters in Magic also gives you transaction support, creating, committing, and rolling back database transactions, and other features.
+Please refer to your specific database adapter for more information about these slots.

+### Avoiding lockin

 For the record, if you can, you _should_ use the CRUD operations instead of the above _raw_ SQL slots, since this allows you to transparently